 There is the main city beach, of course, but why not wander around the city and find one of the amazing local beaches that are less crowded, such as Pasjaca Beach, Dance, and Sveti Javoc beach.
 You can do some cliff jumping but be careful because of the rocky bottom.
 If you are a fan of water sports you can go kayaking or snorkeling, too.

 Dubrovnik is set in such a position that there is a lot of beautiful places in the surrounding area that you can easily visit.
 One of them is the Island of Lokrum is set right across from the Old Town, just a 15-minutes ferry ride away.
 The trip itself is amazing because you are crossing crystal clear water.
 When you get there nature will amaze you, there are beautiful gardens with peacocks everywhere and the water is amazing.
 Go to the Lokrum Visitor Centre where you can learn about the island’s history and the curse that ancient monks once cast on the island.

 Image by Richard Mortel / CC BY-SA 2.0

-We could talk for days about Dubrovnik and amazing places surrounding it, but we must wrap it up, this is enough for a 7-day trip.
+We could talk for days about Dubrovnik and the amazing places surrounding it, but we must wrap it up, this is enough for a 7-day trip.
 Dubrovnik is an amazing romantic city, totally worth visiting and you have to explore the gorgeous Old Town.
-In case you need assistance, download our Cultural Places App and find media guided tour through it.
+In case you need assistance, visit our Cultural Places platform and find a media guided tour through it.
 Also, you have to explore the beautiful nature around it and just enjoy yourself to the max!
 You will not regret a single minute you’ve spent in the Dubrovnik area.